'Refuse to Be a Victim,' and More Lessons for Women from the NRA

 We went to the NRA's "Refuse to Be a Victim" seminar, which is supposed to teach its students how to avoid victimhood—but critics say it overlooks the very real threat that firearms pose to women in domestic violence situations.

 I'm sitting inside a storefront in Orange, CA, trying not to look at myself in the floor-to-ceiling, wall-to-wall mirror.
 A large metal chain, where a punching bag surely hangs sometimes, peeks out from the perforated ceiling.
 A rack of dumbbells sits next to a workout bench.
 On another wall, a bookshelf packed with books about gun ownership and magazines like Survivalist and S.W.A.T. sits a few feet from a five-foot-tall safe, which our instructor ensures us is full of guns.
-This is the NRA's "Refuse to be a Victim" training seminar, which for years in every state across the country.
+This is the NRA's "Refuse to be a Victim" training seminar, which for years has been replicated in every state across the country.

 In total, there are six middle-aged men in the room, including our instructor.
 Of the five male students, four are studying to be NRA instructors themselves.
 Though the program is ostensibly designed for women, there are only two other women in the room, a mother-daughter pair (the dad is an NRA member and made them go).
 I feel very much like the only outsider at an intimate gathering.